icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 Read Group Data Validations:

-1. `submitter_read_group_id` must be unique in within each Song payload, and ideally unique across all read groups in an ARGO program.
+1. `submitter_read_group_id` must be unique within each Song payload, and ideally unique across all read groups in an ARGO program.
 1. `submitter_read_group_id` must not contain any special characters, with the exception of `-` , `.` , and `\_` .
 1. All `read_groups` in the payload must belong to a single sample.
-1. `platform_units` must be unique in metadata with a one-to-one relationship with `submitter_read_group_id`.
+1. `platform_units` must be unique with a one-to-one relationship with `submitter_read_group_id`.
 1. The total number of `read_group` objects must match the number specified in `read_group_count`.
 1. For paired end sequencing, both `file_r1` and `file_r2` are required, otherwise, only `file_r1` is required (`file_r2` must not be populated).
-1. For FASTQ submission, no file can appear more than once in `file_r1` or `file_2`.
+1. For FASTQ submission, no file can appear more than once in `file_r1` or `file_r2` across read group objects.

 **Files:** The files section contains metadata about the molecular files to be submitted.
 If multiple read groups were sequenced, then multiple files should be listed as objects in the payload.

-ARGO accepts sequencing data submission for both `BAM` and `FASTQ` files.
+The ARGO Data Platform accepts sequencing data submission for both `BAM` and `FASTQ` files.
 There is no special requirement for FASTQ files except that paired end data should have the reads in two FASTQ files (one for each end).
-ARGO does not accept interleaved FASTQ files.
-We encourage compression on FASTQ files; both _gzip_ (suffix .fq.gz or .fastq.gz) or _bz2_ (suffix .fq.bz2 or .fastq.bz2) are supported.
+ARGO does not accept interleaved FASTQ files.Compression of FASTQ files is encouraged; both _gzip_ (suffix .fq.gz or .fastq.gz) or _bz2_ (suffix .fq.bz2 or .fastq.bz2) are supported.

 - `**fileName`: Name of the file, as defined by the data submitter.
 - `**fileSize`: Provided in bytes.
 - `**fileMd5sum`: Compute the md5sum of the file.
 This must match what is computed when the file is uploaded.
-- `**fileType`: Set to `BAM` or `FASTQ` based file type being submitted.
+- `**fileType`: Set to `BAM` or `FASTQ`, based file type being submitted.
 - `**fileAccess`: Set to `controlled`.
 - `**dataType`: Set to `submitted_reads`.

-For both FASTQ and BAM submission, all files in `files` section must be unique.
+For both FASTQ and BAM submission, all files in the `files` section must be unique.

 ### 1. Prepare a Song sequencing_experiment payload